cheeplusplus/fa-export-cli/README.md

 Grab the latest release for your platform from [Releases](https://github.com/cheeplusplus/fa-export-cli/releases).

-Windows and Linux are x64, Mac is ARM.
-Filenames will probably be made more clear in the future.

-You may experience issues on Windows and Mac due to code-signing (or a lack thereof)
+You may experience issues on Windows and Mac due to code-signing (or a lack thereof).

 ### Running